solana-foundation/solana-improvement-documents/proposals/XXXX-deprecate-rent-exemption-threshold.md

 - Leave things as they are.

-- Allow users to make the assumption that `2.0` will remain stable and do u64 math themselves at risk of the protocol changing on them.
+- Allow users to make the assumption that `2.0` will remain stable and do u64 math themselves at risk of the protocol changing.

+- Don't rename `lamports_per_byte_year`

+- Don't change `exemption_threshold` and instead ossify it at `2.0f64`

 ## Impact